0xd34df00d/lcss/src/text/plugins/plugins-devmon.md

 ---

 Devmon is udev-based non-storage USB device monitor.
-Other plugins like like modern smartphones based on Android 4.x.[LMP MTPSync](/plugins-lmp-mtpsync) use it to get notifications about new or removed USB devices
+Other plugins like [LMP MTPSync](/plugins-lmp-mtpsync) use it to get notifications about new or removed USB devices like modern Android-based smartphones.